Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Analysis and Results

-The structure represented by the ninth and tenth \ac{POD} modes, and the fourth \ac{HPOD} mode, is similar to that represented by the fourth and fifth \ac{POD} modes, and the second \ac{HPOD} mode, namely periodic streamwise fluctuations in the wake.
-The phase-averaged velocity, shown in figures~\ref{fig:POD9,10}a and~\ref{fig:HPOD4}a for the \ac{POD} modes and \ac{HPOD} mode, respectively, and the phase-averaged vorticity, shown in figures~\ref{fig:POD9,10}b and~\ref{fig:HPOD4}b for the \ac{POD} modes and \ac{HPOD} mode, respectively, are qualitatively similar to those of the lower order modes.
-The structures in the planar Reynolds stress phase-averaged using the \ac{POD} modes, shown in figure~\ref{fig:POD9,10}c, are small and round in the near wake of the sphere and larger and more ovular further downstream, with the latter being angles away from the centreline in accordance with the V-shaped structures in the \ac{POD} modes.
-While the arrangement of these structures is variable, particularly close to the sphere, in the phase-average using the \ac{POD} modes, the planar Reynolds stress of the \ac{HPOD} mode, shown in figure~\ref{fig:HPOD4}c, clearly shows the round structures for $x/D < 2$ and more V-shaped structures for $x/D>2$.
-Both the \ac{POD} modes and \ac{HPOD} modes show a noticeable reduction in the planar Reynolds stress around $x/D = 2$, which delineates the rounder structures from the V-shaped ones.
-However, the \ac{HPOD} modes display this more prominently than the \ac{POD} modes, which also exhibit additional structures in the very near wake which are filtered out in the \ac{HPOD} modes.
-The change between round structures near the sphere to more V-shaped structures is reflected in the phase-averaged \ac{TKE}, shown in figure~\ref{fig:POD9,10}d and~\ref{fig:HPOD4}d, for the \ac{POD} modes and \ac{HPOD} mode, respectively.
-This also shows that the structures close to the sphere are more intense and decay in intensity toward $x/D = 2$, with the V-shaped structures increasing in intensity around $x/D = 3$ before decaying in intensity downstream.
-As in the case of the planar Reynolds stress, the structures in the \ac{TKE} are more clearly defined in the \ac{HPOD} mode due to the filtering of the Hilbert transform.
+The structure represented by the ninth and tenth \ac{POD} modes and the fourth \ac{HPOD} mode resembles that of the fourth and fifth \ac{POD} modes and the second \ac{HPOD} mode, namely a periodic streamwise pulsation in the wake.
+The phase-averaged velocity and vorticity for the \ac{POD} modes and \ac{HPOD} mode, shown in figures~\ref{fig:POD9,10}a--b and~\ref{fig:HPOD4}a--b, respectively, closely resemble those of the lower-order modes.
+The structures in the planar Reynolds stress phase-averaged using the \ac{POD} modes, shown in figure~\ref{fig:POD9,10}c, are small and rounded in the near wake of the sphere but become larger and more ovular further downstream, with the latter angled away from the centreline in alignment with the V-shaped structures in the \ac{POD} modes.
+While the arrangement of these structures varies considerably near the sphere in the \ac{POD} mode phase average, the planar Reynolds stress of the \ac{HPOD} mode, shown in figure~\ref{fig:HPOD4}c, clearly exhibits rounded structures for $x/D < 2$ and more V-shaped structures for $x/D > 2$.
+Both the \ac{POD} modes and \ac{HPOD} modes exhibit a pronounced reduction in the planar Reynolds stress near $x/D = 2$, which separates the rounded structures from the V-shaped ones.
+However, the \ac{HPOD} modes display this transition more prominently, whereas the \ac{POD} modes exhibit additional structures in the very near wake which are absent from the \ac{HPOD} modes.
+The transition from round structures near the sphere to V-shaped structures further downstream is evident in the phase-averaged \ac{TKE}, shown in figure~\ref{fig:POD9,10}d and~\ref{fig:HPOD4}d, for the \ac{POD} modes and the \ac{HPOD} mode, respectively.
+This also indicates that the structures near the sphere are more intense and decay towards $x/D = 2$, whereas the V-shaped structures increase in intensity around $x/D = 3$ before gradually weakening downstream.
+Similar to the planar Reynolds stress, the structures in the \ac{TKE} are more distinctly defined in the \ac{HPOD} mode due to the reduced significance of non-propagating structures in the analytic signal.